 Caring for angelfish

-In order to keep your angelfish happy and healthy, you’ll have to ensure your water values are where they’re supposed to be.
+In order to keep your angelfish happy and healthy, you’ll have to ensure the water values are where they’re supposed to be.
 These fish hail from soft and acidic waters, so they won’t appreciate a high pH.
-They’re not always very robust either, so check your water quality very regular with a liquid test kit to ensure the aquarium is still properly cycled and there are no excess nitrates.
+They’re not always very robust either, so check your water quality very regularly with a liquid test kit to ensure the aquarium is still properly cycled and there are no excess nitrates.
 The water flow should always be gentle.

-Feed your angelfish a varied, protein based diet.
-High quality floating cichlid pellets or flakes make a good staple.
+Feed your angelfish a varied, protein-based diet.
+High-quality floating cichlid pellets or flakes make a good staple.
 You can supplement with frozen foods like bloodworms and mosquito larvae or, even better, live foods.
 Live food cultures aren’t as difficult to set up as some might think and your angelfish will absolutely love to hunt critters like daphnia, blackworms or brine shrimp.

 Setting up an aquarium that truly recreates your angelfish’ natural habitat isn’t an easy task, especially if you have no experience with blackwater- or biotope aquariums.

 If you want to enjoy the beauty that is a school of angelfish in your own home without all the hassle, we can help you out.
 FantaSEA is here to set up and maintain your angelfish tank!
 Sound good?
 You can contact us for a quote or any kind of question here.